tibco-anz/accelerators-smart-transport-v1/README.md

 ***Function Description:***

-Custom extension function to convert GTFS transport protobuf message to Json format containing an array of entities only (without the header).
+Custom extension function to convert GTFS transport protobuf message to Json format containing an array of GTFS entities only without the header.

 ****Usage:****